 Drop off and Pick up procedures

-The procedures for drop off and pick up will be similar to what is happening currently.
+The procedures for drop off and pick up are outlined below.
+These will continue in September 2021.
 Unfortunately, parents / carers will not be able to enter school unless they have arranged a meeting.

 Parents / carers will drop their child off at their drop off point at the time given.
 Any parents / carers who arrive earlier than the time stated below will be required to wait in the waiting area.
 Children arriving after their drop off time will need to be dropped off at the main entrance.
 At home time, parents/ carers are requested to wait in the allocated area.